A graphical calculus for integration over random diagonal unitary matrices: Conclusions and future directions

 The most obvious extension of our work would be to look for more applications of the graphical calculi, especially in cases where the involved number of random vectors is large $(\geq 3)$ and the computations become too cumbersome to do by brute force algebra.
 Decoupling by random diagonal unitaries and random diagonal unitary $t$-designs present compelling opportunities in this direction \cite{nakata2013diagonal, nakata2014diagonal, nakata2017unitary, nakata2017decoupling}.
 One could also look at the generalization of the notion of local diagonal unitary/orthogonal invariance in a multipartite setting.
 Separability analysis of the relevant matrices in this context might lead to more general notions of complete positivity of sets of tensors.

 Even in the bipartite setting, the situation is far from being settled, and there are several unexplored avenues.
 For instance, even though some elementary results on triplewise completely positive matrices are presented in Appendix~\ref{sec:app-tcp}, one would like to ask for a more complete characterization of these matrix triples, so as to gain insights on the separability properties of the associated LDOI matrices.
 Development of sufficient conditions to guarantee triplewise complete positivity of a given matrix triple would certainly be desirable.
 One could also study explicit decompositions of given matrix triples, and ask questions regarding the existence and uniqueness of such decompositions.
-An attempt to tackle some of these problems is currently in progress \cite{singh2020diagonal}.
+Significant work along some of these directions has been performed in \cite{singh2020diagonal,Singh2020entanglement,singh2020ppt2}.

-\textit{Acknowledgements.} We would like to thank Jeremy Levick and Mizanur Rahaman for engaging discussions regarding the potential applications of the graphical calculus to quantum information theory.
+\textit{Acknowledgements.} The work of SS was partially supported by an INSPIRE Scholarship for Higher Education by the Department of Science and Technology, Government of India.
+We would like to thank Jeremy Levick and Mizanur Rahaman for engaging discussions regarding the potential applications of the graphical calculus to quantum information theory.